badabing2005/PixelFlasher/README.md

   - Magisk version
   - List installed Magisk modules.
   - connection mode.
+- Magisk installation UI.
+Supported versions:
+  - stable
+  - beta
+  - canary
+  - debug
 - Magisk modules management, enable / disable modules selectively, this comes in handy to disable suspect modules before an upgrade.
 Display:
   - Name
   - Version
   - Description
   - Enabled / Disabled.
-- Display Android Platform Tools (SDK) version.
+- Display Android Platform Tools (SDK) version and warn / block if the version is old.
+- Install APK file from the computer onto the device.
 - Advanced features are hidden to keep the interface simple and easy to follow.
 - A lot of checks and validations for smooth operation.
 - Automatic check for program updates.